PeterShershov/webpack-noodle-plugin/readme.md

 # Webpack Noodle Plugin

-This plugin allows you to run a shell command when a specfic file was changed, at the end of the build process.
+This plugin allows you to run a shell command when a specfic file was changed at the end of the build process.

 ## Installation
 ```bash